RQC-HU/sum_dirac_dfcoef/README.md

 - -a, --all-write

-  Print all MOs(Positronic and Electronic).
+  Print all kramers pairs(Positronic and Electronic).

 - -p, --positronic-write

-  Print only Positronic MOs.
+  Print only Positronic kramers pairs.
   The output with this option cannot be used as input to dcaspt2_input_generator.

 - -v, --version